EdgeFirstAI/documentation/docs/perception/4k/camera_4k.md

 The parameters for `CAMERA_SIZE` and `H264_BITRATE` already exist in `/etc/default/camera`.
 The H264 tile topics parameter is not available at this time.

 ## WebUI Configuration
 There is no configuration item in the WebUI to specifically enable 4K tiling; however, you can set the [Camera Size](../../platforms/configuration/camera.md#camera-size) to `3840 2160` to implicitly enter 4K tiling.
 As well, you can set the [H264 Bitrate](../../platforms/configuration/camera.md#h264-bitrate) here as well.
+Lastly, it is recommended that you [disable H264 streaming](../../platforms/configuration/camera.md#h264-streaming) to disable the 1K video stream `/camera/h264`.

 ## Troubleshooting